awsdocs/amazon-guardduty-user-guide/doc_source/update-detector.md

 ## Errors<a name="update-detector-errors"></a>

-If the action is not successful, the service sends back and HTTP error response code along with detailed error information\.
+If the action is not successful, the service sends back an HTTP error response code along with detailed error information\.

 **InvalidInputException**

-The request is rejected because an invalid or out\-of\-range value is specified as an input parameter\.
+The request is rejected\.
+An invalid or out\-of\-range value is specified as an input parameter\.

 HTTP Status Code: 400

 **InvalidInputException**

-The request is rejected because required query or path parameters are not specified\.
+The request is rejected\.
+The required query or path parameters are not specified\.

 HTTP Status Code: 400

 **InvalidInputException**

-The request is rejected because one or more input parameters have invalid values\.
+The request is rejected\.
+One or more input parameters have invalid values\.

 HTTP Status Code: 400

 **InvalidInputException**

-The request is rejected because the parameter detectorId has an invalid value\.
+The request is rejected\.
+The parameter `detectorId` has an invalid value\.

 HTTP Status Code: 400

 **AccessDeniedException**

-The request was rejected because you do not have the required iam:CreateServiceLinkedRole permission\.
+The request is rejected\.
+You do not have the required `iam:CreateServiceLinkedRole` permission\.

 HTTP Status Code: 400

 **NoSuchEntityException**

-The request is rejected because the input detectorId is not owned by the current account\.
+The request is rejected\.
+The input `detectorId` is not owned by the current account\.

 HTTP Status Code: 400